-- Every meeting of the Board must be preceded by a posted agenda. - The agenda must be posted at least 12 days before the regular meeting.
-(See Riverside Sunshine Ordinance - RMC Title 4) - The agenda must advise the public of the meeting and the matters to be transacted or discussed. - The agenda must state the meeting time and place. - Each item of business to be transacted must be briefly described.
+- Every meeting of the Commission must be preceded by a posted agenda in a location freely accessible 24 hours a day and on-line. - The agenda must be posted at least 12 days before the regular meeting.
+(See City of Riverside Sunshine Ordinance) - The agenda must advise the public of the meeting and the matters to be transacted or discussed. - The agenda must state the meeting time and place. - Each item of business to be transacted must be briefly described.